neocliff/my-make-things/README.md

 ### Doxygen and Doxyfile

 Doxygen is used to generate developer documentation directly from the source.
-Rather than have every directory under src have its own Doxyfile (the name of the configuration file), I have a single project wide Doxyfile that is configured using variables set in the make files.
+Rather than have every directory under src have its own `Doxyfile` (the name of the configuration file), I have a single project wide `Doxyfile` that is configured using variables set in the make files.
 If you use the make system, generating the documentation is as simple as `make ... -f path/to/makefile docs`.
 The variables are automatically set and passed in on the call to Doxygen.

+### Docker Containers

+The toolchain will run in a Docker container.
+The `Dockerfile` builds the container using the latest version of Ubuntu 18.04 (desktop).
+If you build the container, expect it to take quiet a bit of time (on the order of an hour).

+Note that Dockerfile.alp is an incomplete attempt to build the toolchain on the latest Alpine Linux distrobution (BusyBox-based).
+The main problem I have had is Alpine is based on musl's clib rather than GCC's clib.
+This causes no end of problems when compiling GCC 9.2.0.
+I may or may not finish that project.

 ## About this Project